YunusEmreAlps/Nginx/1. Introduction/en_step1.md

 </head>
 <body>
   <h1>Welcome to Bulut Bilişimciler!</h1>
-  <p>This is a sample website served by Nginx.</p>
 </body>
 </html>
 ```

-After creating the configuration file, restart Nginx to apply the changes.
+The above configuration allows Nginx to serve the **index.html** file in the **/var/www/html** directory.
+After creating the configuration, restart Nginx to apply the changes and test it by navigating to **<http://localhost>** in your browser.

 - **Restart Nginx**: